linuxboot/book/11.coreboot.u-root.systemboot/README.md

 We will build a kernel with the following properties:

-* small enough to fit most flash chips
+* small enough to fit most flash chips, and with some fundamental kernel features
 * that can run Go programs (mainly futex and epoll support)
 * with the relevant storage and network drivers
 * with kexec support, so it can boot a new kernel